dakshinatharindu/firesim-nvdla/README.md

 # FireSim-NVDLA: NVDLA Integrated with Rocket Chip SoC on FireSim

 FireSim-NVDLA is a fork of the [FireSim](https://github.com/firesim/firesim) FPGA-accelerated full-system simulator integrated with [NVIDIA Deep Learning Accelerator (NVDLA)](http://nvdla.org).
-This integration is done and maintained in the Computer Systems Design Laboratory at the University of Kansas.
+This integration is maintained by the Computer Systems Design Laboratory at the University of Kansas.
 FireSim-NVDLA runs on the Amazon FPGA cloud (EC2 F1 instance).
 The figure below shows the overview of FireSim-NVDLA:

 <p align="center">
 <img src="http://ittc.ku.edu/~farshchi/firesim-nvdla/overview.png" width="450">